garfix/nli-go/doc/remarks.md

+## 2020-11-11

+Next sentence:

+    What are the two largest states of America by area?

+First up: `the two`.
+So far I have regarded a count noun as a quantifier, but I can't keep this up any longer.
+Although?

+    { rule: quantifier(Result, Range) -> 'the' number(N1),                sense: go:equals(Result, N1) }

+In SQL the query would be like this

+    SELECT name OF state ...
+ORDER BY area DESC LIMIT 2

 ## 2020-11-10

 I wrote to Terry Winograd about this project a couple of weeks ago.
 Today I got his reply: